liferay/liferay-mobile-sdk/modules/push-notifications-portlet/android/README.md

 	.register(registrationId);
 ```

-Both `onSuccess` and `onFailure` callbacks are optional, but you should probably implement both of them in order to persist the registrationId or display an error toast to the user in case of failure.
+Both `onSuccess` and `onFailure` callbacks are optional, but you should probably implement both of them in order to persist the registrationId or tell an error ocurred to the user.

-The [Push](src/main/java/com/liferay/mobile/push/Push.java) class is just a wrapper to the Mobile SDK generated services, internally it calls the `PushNotificationsDeviceService` portal remote service, it's just an utility class to make things easier.
+The [Push](src/main/java/com/liferay/mobile/push/Push.java) class is just a wrapper to the Mobile SDK generated services, internally it calls the `PushNotificationsDeviceService` portal remote service, it's just an utility class to make things easier, you can still use `PushNotificationsDeviceService` directly.

 Once your device is registered, you have to implement a `BroadcastReceiver` instance in order to listen to push notifications, look at [Android's documentation](http://developer.android.com/google/gcm/client.html#sample-receive) to learn how to receive push notifications in your app.